Haivision/srt/docs/handshake.md

 3. The KMREQ extension

-Note that extensions are added only in certain situations (as described above with the handshake process), so sometimes there are no extensions at all.
+Note that extensions are added only in certain situations (as described above), so sometimes there are no extensions at all.
 When extensions are added, the HSREQ extension is always present.
-The KMREQ extension is added only if the encryption is requested (the passphrase is set by `SRTO_PASSPHRASE` socket option).
-There might be also other extensions following.
+The KMREQ extension is added only if encryption is requested (the passphrase is set by the `SRTO_PASSPHRASE` socket option).
+There might be also other extensions placed after HSREQ and KMREQ.

 Every extension block has the following structure: